qkost/raiders-of-the-lost-dice/Session 33.md

 [[Shadowclaw]] went and warned the [[The Ill Hand]] (currently under the control of Lyr) of the coming dragon turtle and then told [[Tosh Caro]] to gather her men to take the ship.

 Meanwhile, the rest of the gang treated with [[Ysolda Banne - Artificer]] in the Throne Roost.
 She seemed eager to take the gold and cut and run.
-She was in a full position of power seeing how exhausted you were with two shield guardians at her side; however, the incredible persuasiveness of [[Ember]] and [[Kelward]] got through to her in
+She was in a full position of power seeing how exhausted you were with two shield guardians at her side; however, the incredible persuasiveness of [[Ember]] and [[Kelward]] got through to her in at least some small way.
+She lent you a bracelet that has control over two Oaken Bolters to aid in your fight with Idok.

+You retrieved the promised Bolters and spent some time healing up and divvying up loot including your newly-acquired vestige.

+As you head back towards the Harbor Tract, you hear a large crash as the first ship sinks at the port.

+What would you like to do?

 ## Relevant Holdovers